aeturrell/coding-for-economists/intro.md

 ## Reading guide

-You can read this book in any order depending on your experience.
-Check the section headings and numbered chapter headings to find out what would be most valuable for you.
+You can read this book in any order depending on your experience; check the chapter titles to find out what would be most valuable for you.
+But if you want to start getting to grips with using code for economics, the first four sections are designed to help you get as far as possible as quickly as possible.

 ## Using the book interactively

 As well as reading the book, you can also run the code examples for yourself (this is a great way to learn).
+You can either copy and paste examples into Python scripts and run them yourself, or you can use some of the interactive options we provide.

+### Running examples in scripts

+For this, you just need to copy and paste examples into a Python script in Visual Studio Code and run it in an *interactive window* (once you have a working Python environment—more on how to set this up in {ref}`code-preliminaries`).
+If you're finding it difficult to set up your Python environment, you can always use a cloud service version of Visual Studio Code instead: [Github Codespaces](https://github.com/features/codespaces) and [Gitpod](https://www.gitpod.io/) both provide cheap or free access to a ready-made Visual Studio Code development environment in your browser window.
+Gitpod has a free tier.

+### Running the code from the book directly

-There are two ways to run code from the book:
+There are two ways to run code directly from the book:

-1. All pages that have code on can be downloaded to your desktop and run as *Jupyter Notebooks*.
+1. All pages that have code on can be downloaded to your desktop and run as *Jupyter Notebooks* (which you'll find out more about in {ref}`code-where`).
 Click the download symbol in the top right hand corner of the page and select '.ipynb', which stands for 'ipython notebook'.
 You will need to install software on your computer to run Jupyter Notebooks.
 This book recommends the Anaconda distribution of Python, which provides an installation of the Python language for your computer.
 To write and run code and notebooks, this book recommends [Visual Studio Code](https://code.visualstudio.com/docs/python/python-tutorial) (plus its Python extension).
 There's more on how to get started with Anaconda Python and Visual Studio Code together in the next chapter.

 2. Most pages that have code on can be run as a *Google Colab* notebook with a single click on `Colab`, found under the rocket button at the top of the page.
 If you need to install any extra packages in a Google Colab session, the syntax is `!pip install packagename` to install a library called 'packagename'.
 Colab notebooks are run in a browser window.